 - a.
 Every Branch must have a constitution or a set of rules the terms of which are subject to the approval of the Executive Council and which must not be inconsistent with this constitution. - b.
-A Branch may be unincorporated or may incorporate under the Act, provided always that a Branch is an independent entity, and the Association accepts no liability for the actions of a Branch whether incorporated or not. - c.
-A Branch may, by its constitution, provide separately for the admission of its own members and the levying of a subscription additional to the Association subscription, but must not admit to membership any persons who hold a New Zealand Amateur Station Licence unless those persons are also members of the Association. - d.
-A Branch may publish a newsletter, but must take care not to compete with the Official Journal. - e.
+A Branch may be unincorporated or may incorporate under the Act, provided always that a Branch is an independent entity, and the Association accepts no liability for the actions of a Branch whether incorporated or not. - A Branch may, by its constitution, provide separately for the admission of its own members and the levying of a subscription additional to the Association subscription, but must not admit to full

+- membership any persons who hold a New Zealand Amateur Station Licence unless those persons are also members of the Association. - d.
+Branches may also have associate members who shall be entitled to attend meetings and enjoy such other rights as the Branch committee may prescribe, but who shall have no right to vote on NZART matters or to hold office in the Branch. - e.
+A Branch may publish a newsletter, but must take care not to compete with the Official Journal. - f.
 Every Branch must register an official Branch address with the General Secretary, and all notices and circulars (unless otherwise expressly provided in this constitution) are sufficiently addressed if they are posted by ordinary pre-paid mail to that address.
-Branches must keep the address as permanent as practicable.
+Branches must keep the address as permanent as practicable. - g.

-f.
 A Branch may, in addition to a physical address, nominate an electronic address, and notices will be sufficiently given if sent to that electronic address, provided that the sender must resend the material to the physical address if it appears to the sender that the electronic address is no longer functioning.